adamchainz/seporaitis.github.com/_posts/2012-02-27-there-is-a-problem-with-web-frameworks.md

 * Zend Framework behind old website, LOC: tens of thousands _vs_ Our framework (Graphity), LOC: ~5000.

-Less code - less bugs.
+Less code - fewer bugs.

-The Model/Query difference mainly comes form our ORM - we used Propel, which generated a lot of code.
-You might ask what's the _Query_ thing?
+The Model/Query difference comes mainly from our ORM. we used Propel, which generated a lot of code.
+You might ask, what's the _Query_ thing?
 Well, we don't have models - but we do query the data.
-The point is, that because our data is self contained, we only need to query for the _stuff_ (properties) that we need - no need for describing the data as Models do.
+The point is, because our data is autonomous, we need only to query for the _stuff_ (properties) that we need.
+We need not describe the data as Models.

 ## Putting it all together (IRL).

+Let me explain how it
+all works _in real life_, on the [HeltNormalt](http://heltnormalt.dk/) website,
-Without diving deeply into what [RDF](http://en.wikipedia.org/wiki/Resource_Description_Framework) and [SPARQL](http://en.wikipedia.org/wiki/SPARQL) (the Semantic Web technologies, behind the scenes) let me explain how it all works _in real life_, [HeltNormalt](http://heltnormalt.dk/) website.
+without diving deeply into what [RDF](http://en.wikipedia.org/wiki/Resource_Description_Framework) and [SPARQL](http://en.wikipedia.org/wiki/SPARQL) (the Semantic Web technologies, behind the scenes)

 _Resources_

-Every resource in our datastore is combined of a number of triples - a Resource URI, a property name and a value.
+Every resource in our datastore is comprises a number of triples, each of which is a Resource URI, a property name, and a value.
 For simplicity sake, a heavily striped down version of a resource looks like this:

     @base <http://heltnormalt.dk>